-- Increase safe, decent, suitable rental and homeownership housing options in Arlington for extremely low- to middle-income households.
-(Example: for a single person, extremely low income means at or below \$28,200 per year and moderate income, about \$94,000 per year (see also, Table 2.14 Income Limits.) - 2.
-Create, maintain, and preserve permanent supportive housing that is affordable, accessible, and available to people with disabilities. - 3.
-Preserve and maintain Arlington's existing supply of affordable homes to provide healthy, safe, and stable living environments.
+- Increase rental and homeownership housing options in Arlington for extremely low- to middle-income households.
+(Example: for a single person, extremely low income means at or below \$28,200 per year and moderate income, about \$94,000 per year (see also, Table 2.14 Income Limits.) - Create, maintain, and preserve permanent supportive housing that is affordable, accessible, and available to people with disabilities. - Preserve and maintain Arlington's existing supply of affordable homes to provide healthy, safe, and stable living environments.